openrails/openrails/Source/Documentation/Manual/options.rst

 hot reload will.
 While still faster than restarting the program, hot reloading is preferred over manual reloading.

-Similarly, Open Rails cannot tell if a file update has introduced any errors until it is already reading the file.
+Furthermore, Open Rails cannot tell if a file update has introduced any errors until it is already reading the file.
 This means mistakes in file editing can lead to instantaneously crashing Open Rails when hot reloading is enabled.
 For these reasons, it is recommended to